LPCIC/elpi/README.md

 Examples of embedding are [coq-elpi](https://github.com/LPCIC/coq-elpi) and [matita-elpi](https://github.com/LPCIC/matita).

+The [command line](elpi_REPL.ml) interface to ELPI is a very simple example of a client using ELPI as a library.

 ## What's an elaborator and what's so special about it?

 The elaborator of an interactive prover is the component in